michaldudek/genry/README.md

 This will create a basic boilerplate template for your project and some files and dirs that are required for Genry to run:

 - `.genry` and `.cache` contain code required by Genry
-- `_templates` is where your website templates will leave (so that they are separate from the main website)
+- `_templates` is where your website templates will live (so that they are separate from the main website)
 - `assets` is a suggested place to put your CSS and JS files, images, videos and any other "assets", but you can put them wherever you want really
 - `.gitignore` comes prepopulated with some files to ignore by Git, so they don't trash your repository
 - `.bowerrc` is a suggested configuration for [Bower](http://bower.io) if you want to use it